 Holy Trinity supports our missionaries through financial gifts and prayers.

-Bill and Nicole Lohmeyer are serving in the Dominican Republic through The Lutheran Church – Missouri Synod (LC-MS)
+Bill and Nicole Lohmeyer were serving in the Dominican Republic, through the Lutheran Church – Missouri Synod until the end of January, 2018.

-You can find out more about this couple by clicking the link below:
+You can find out more about their missionary activity by clicking the link below:

 Didi and Seraphina Panzo are serving in the Democratic Republic of the Congo, through World Mission Prayer League.

 You can correspond with Pastor Didi at: email@example.com

 You can also request regular prayer updates or make a secure contribution online at wmpl.org/Didi

 Contributions can be sent by check to: World Mission Prayer League, 232 Clifton Avenue, Minneapolis, Minnesota, 55403, USA.
 On the check memo line write “Panzo”